-So, what exactly is overtourism and why is this creating such a buzz?
+So, what exactly is overtourism, and why is this creating such a buzz?
 As the name suggests, tourism has grown to such extremes that certain locations, and the residents that live there, are fed up.
-While there are many positive impacts of tourism, too much of a good thing can be harmful and we are seeing the other side of the coin.
+While there are many positive impacts of tourism, too much of a good thing can be harmful, and we see the other side of the coin.

 The rise of mass tourism over the last decade

 Travel has changed dramatically over the last 10 years.
-While you might not think that anything revolutionary occurred, a number of things have affected how we travel.
+While you might not think that anything revolutionary occurred, several things have affected how we travel.
 All these elements ultimately contributed to overtourism.
 Don’t believe me?
 Let’s take a look.